Climb with stretched arms. Your legs are stronger than your arms so they're way more efficient to generate power with.

 - sideway lunges

-Once you feel adequately warmed up, start with a first set of easy routes.
-Climb 3-5 green (very easy) routes both up and down.
+Finally, start with a first set of easy routes.
+Climb 3-5 very easy routes both up and down.

 All of the following exercises should be done on practice climbs.
 These are usually 2 levels under your max level but can be even lower.
 Start easy and go up a level if they're too easy.